smr99/lego-hub-tk/design.md

 # Hub state available in monitor.state
 ````

+### HubLogger

+This class provides infastructure to log telemetry data to a file.
+Two example classes are provided:
+* BasicHubLogger logs a line of output (configurable) a single CSV file on each telemetry update
+* ProgramHubLogger log will separate the output to one file per program

+The user can customize the data to log in either of these classes, or can write a subclass to customize the logging; e.g. if an alternate format is desired.

 ## Connection Layer

 This layer provides the mechanism that HubClient uses to communicate with the hub.